South Carolina Info Intrusions Traced to Overseas Hacker

 The cyber intrusions likely took place in August and September, according to South Carolina officials.
 The system, officials said, is now considered secure.
 Officials said they believe that the majority of personal data was protected by encryption, but some 16,000 accounts were not.

-Emphasizing the state government is doing everything possible to protect civilian and military who live, or once lived, in South Carolina, Haley said anyone who has electronically filed state taxes since 1998 should contact the credit agency Experian through the state’s Department of Revenue website to sign up for a security system provided free of charge.
+Emphasizing the state government is doing everything possible to protect civilians and military personnel who live, or once lived, in South Carolina, Haley said anyone who has electronically filed state taxes since 1998 should contact the credit agency Experian through the state’s Department of Revenue website to sign up for a security system provided free of charge.

 Through Experian, taxpayers will “immediately get $1 million worth of fraud insurance, fraud monitoring and fraud solutions,” Haley noted.
 “Whether retroactive or going forward [you’re protected], if you’ve been compromised from this or anything else.”